rcarrata/rcarrata.github.io/_posts/2021-11-26-egress-ip-ovn.md

 egressip-demo   192.168.126.100   ocp-8vr6j-worker-0-sl79n   192.168.126.100
 ```

-the egressIP1 is assigned properly to the labeled worker node in the previous step.
+The egressIP1 is properly assigned to the worker node we labeled in the previous step.

-If we check specifically the egressip-demo object we can confirm that the status it's the egressIP is assigned to the node:
+If we check the egressip-demo object specifically, we can confirm that the status shows the egressIP is assigned to the node:

 ```sh
 apiVersion: k8s.ovn.org/v1